Skip to content

 You will find modern teaching spaces and quiet study environments to develop your ideas and writing.

-You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.
+You’ll have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.

 Entry requirements